freest-lang/freest-lang.github.io/getting started/parallel-concurrent.md

 main =
   mathClient $ forkWith @MathService @() mathServer
 ```
-but we prefer the first.
+but we prefer the first of the three.

 A program has at least one thread, the **main** thread.
 Program execution always ends when the main thread ends, no matter how many running threads  there are.